-Amendments to Annual improvements 2018-2020 (issued on 14 May 2020) include the following amendments to IFRS:
+Amendments to Annual improvements 2018-2020 (issued on 14 May 2020) include the following amendments to IFRS: IFRS 9-'Financial Instruments'.
+The amendment clarifies which fees an entity includes when it applies the '10 per cent' test for assessing whether the terms of a new or modified financial liability are substantially different from the terms of the original financial liability.

-- IFRS 9-'Financial Instruments'.
-The amendment clarifies which fees an entity includes when it applies the '10 per cent' test for assessing whether the terms of a new or modified financial liability are substantially different from the terms of the original financial liability. - IAS 41-'Agriculture'.
+- IAS 41-'Agriculture'.
 The amendment removes the requirement to exclude taxation cash flows when measuring the fair value of assets falling within the scope of IAS 41. - IFRS 16-'Leases'.
 The amendment to illustrative example 13 in IFRS 16 removes the illustration of payments from the lessor relating to leasehold improvements, in order to resolve any potential confusion regarding the treatment of lease incentives that might arise due to the form in which the lease incentives were illustrated in that example.
+These amendments were considered in preparing this Group's full year consolidated financial statements with no significant impact to be reported.